9helix/NEO-Autoscript/README.md

 ## Instructions

-Firstly, you'll need a Chrome driver executable placed in your PATH, I've already put the driver for the Chrome 93 version in the `browser_driver` folder, but you can download any other at [this link](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Firstly, you'll need a driver executable for you browser you wish to use placed in your PATH.
+You can download the needed driver [here](https://www.selenium.dev/documentation/getting_started/installing_browser_drivers/).

 In the `config.py` file you can configure the settings used in the program.
 Default values are already written.<br>
 Next, `script_fetch.py` is used to access the MPC site using the browser and the `selenium` module.
 By running that file, it will open a separate browser window through which it will navigate to get the list of all the available asteroids.
 After it's done, the window will close.<br>